Pekko Configuration (Version 5.4+)#

 }

-Certificate Considerations
+Certificate considerations

 Ensure you use your internal PKI (Public Key Infrastructure) or keytool commands to generate certificates.

-For detailed instructions, see: Using keytool for Certificate Generation
+For detailed instructions, see: Using keytool for Certificate Generation.

 Your server certificates should include the following KeyUsage and ExtendedkeyUsage extensions for proper functioning: